Move /var to a new partition in VM

 11

-to a different partition for future use.
+As you can infer from above there's no separate mount for /var and currently is part of /, however I intend to move /var to a different partition for future use.
 Being a VM running on KVM host below are the steps that'll be followed in brief:

 - Create a

-image and attach to the VM - Create and mount
+qcow2image and attach to the VM - Create and mount

-to newly mounted disc - Add details in
+xfsfilesystem on newly added disk,rsyncexisting/varto newly mounted disc - Add details in

 1. Attach disk to VM §